queilawithaQ/documentation/_pro/builds-and-configuration/image-registries.md

 DOCKER_REGISTRY=https://index.docker.io/v1/
 ```

+**Note** that if your Docker Hub account has 2FA enabled, you will need to create a [personal access token](https://docs.docker.com/docker-hub/access-tokens) and use that token for `DOCKER_PASSWORD` above.

 - Next, run the following Docker command, which will use an image we maintain to process your credentials and create a standardized `dockercfg` file:

 ```bash